Oderjunkie/TwiXKit/README.md

 #### Other
 ---
-TwiXKit is currently only maintained for Google Chrome.
+TwiXKit is currently only maintained for Chrome, Firefox, Brave, and Kiwi.
-Sorry IE, Brave, and more users!
+Sorry apple users!

 ## Feature list
 ---